jpaulm/javafbp/README.md

 (note the double quotes).

-There is a very simple client script called `chat1` in `com/jpmorrsn/fbp/websockets/script`: open it with web browser while server is running; enter `namelist` in input field; click on `send`.
-You should see 3 names after a random delay.
+There is a very simple client script called `chat1` in `com/jpmorrsn/fbp/websockets/script`: change `src\main\java\com\jpmorrsn\fbp\websockets\networks\TestWebSockets.java` to specify the location of your `javafbp` jar file; open `chat1` with your favorite web browser while server is running; enter `complist` in input field; click on `send`.
+You should see all the entries in the jar file, after a short, random delay.
 Click on `Stop WS` to bring down the server.
 An identical script has also been provided called `chat2` to allow testing of multiple clients.

 If running this test under Eclipse, you can add `Java-WebSocket-1.3.1.jar` to Run/Debug Settings/Launch Configuration for `TestWebSockets`.